 Get a Free Consultation with Our Skilled DUI Attorney in New Jersey.

 If you need help facing DUI charges in New Jersey, contact the Law Offices of Steven Ellman.
-For over 35 years, Steven Ellman has successfully helped clients resolve the most complex DUI cases effectively and promptly.
+For over 35 years, Steven Ellman has successfully helped clients resolve the most complex DUI cases effectively and promptly in Northern, Central, and Southern New Jersey.
 Aggressive representation and personalized attention are hallmarks of Steven Ullman’s approach to client service.
 He is listed among the Top 10 attorneys in New Jersey for getting his clients’ charges dropped, and he is ready to stand up for you.
 Call or contact the Law Offices of Steven Ullman today for a free consultation.